yolivi-commits/yolivi-commits/README.md

 <h4 align="center"> Problem Solver fueled by cold brew coffee</h4>

 ### **About**
-- 🔥 Experience: Blending expertise in data science, analytics, and BI with a background in software engineering to create impactful, data-driven solutions.
+- 🔥 Experience: Blending expertise in data analytics, data science, and business intelligence with a background in software engineering to build scalable, insight-driven solutions.
+Skilled in data modeling, automation, statistical analysis, and data visualization to optimize workflows and enhance business decision-making.
 - ⚡ Fun fact: I can play the kalimba.

-### **🚀 Currently Working On:**
+### **Currently Working On**
 - Developing a data pipeline with workflow orchestration using **Kestra**, enhancing data ingestion and transforming workflows for impactful insights.